perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 __We now have an arbitrary write ability.__ We can use these corrupted songs to read from STDIN into any address we want, by repeating our tactics.

 __Arbitrary Write__:
-1. __We use a song with an STDIN fd to overflow the heap as we did before, by giving `-1` as a size.__
-2. __We again overwrite a freed chunk in the tcache with a new next pointer, allowing us to allocate a chunk at any memory address we want.__
-3. __We give allocate this chunk for another song with an STDIN fd to write whatever we want to this address.__
+i. __We use a song with a STDIN fd to overflow the heap as we did before, by giving `-1` as a size.__ ii. __We again overwrite a freed chunk in the tcache with a new next pointer, allowing us to allocate a chunk at any memory address we want.__ iii. __We allocate this chunk for another song with a STDIN fd to write whatever we want to this address.__

-Now we need to:
+### Our exploit
+1. __~~Get arbitrary write~~__
-1. Get a leak of libc's address
+2. __Get a leak to libc__
-2. Overwrite the __free_hook to point at `system()`.
+3. __Overwrite the `__free_hook` with a pointer to `system()`__
-3. Call that on a chunk that begins with `"/bin/sh"` followed by a nullbyte.
+4.  __Call free() on a chunk that begins with `"/bin/sh\0"`__
-4. Profit
+5. __Profit__

 ## GOT a leak

-We need the address of the function pointer `__free_hook` which is in libc.
-We'll discuss what the `__free_hook` is shortly, but first let's first figure out its address.
+__The `__free_hook` is a function pointer in libc that will override the `free()` function.__

+__We are going to overwrite the `__free_hook` with the address of `system()`.
+Then when we call `free()` on a pointer that points to `"/bin/sh"`, it will call `system("/bin/sh")` instead.__

+__But first we need the addresses of `system()` and `__free_hook`.
+We'll do this with a leak of a libc address.__

+Don't worry too much about how exactly the  `__free_hook` works, we'll discuss it in more detail after we figure out where it is.

-#### glibc
+### glibc
-When a process is dynamically compiled, that means that the code for some of the functions it calls (like to `malloc()`  or `open()`) aren't actually included in the binary.
+When a process is dynamically linked, that means that the code for some of the functions it calls (like to `malloc()`  or `open()`) aren't actually included in the binary.
 These are glibc calls, a standard library that can be found on a linux operating system.
 When your program is run, it first loads a libc binary into its address space and 'links' each libc function call within the binary's code to the address the libc function code was loaded at.

-We're given the libc binary, called a shared object file, so we know where the `__free_hook` is in relation to the start of this binary. **This is its "offset" from the "libc base address."** To find where the `__free_hook` is in address space during runtime, we have to take this offset and add it to the address in address space that libc was loaded at during runtime.
+We're given the libc binary, called a shared object file, so we know where the `__free_hook` and `system()` are in relation to the start of this binary. **This is its "offset" from the "libc base address."** To find where  `__free_hook` and `system()` are in address space during runtime, we have to take this offset and add it to the address in address space that libc was loaded at during runtime.
 Except **this changes every time the program is run because  because of [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization).**

-#### GOT
+### GOT
 So we need to leak the address of something in libc _while we're already running_ and use this to find the base address of libc.

-We can use the Globel Offset Table (GOT) for our leak.
+We can use the Global Offset Table (GOT) for our leak.
 I'm not going to go in depth on the GOT but [this](https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html) is a great explainer.
 The GOT is what gets used to do the linking between the program's calls to libc functions, and the libc functions themselves.
 What we need to know is that **the GOT contains a bunch of function pointers to libc.** **Printing out any of these will tell us the address of libc.**

 We know where the GOT is because it's at a fixed address due to the binary not enabling [PIE](http://www.cs.rpi.edu/~milanova/csci4967/Lecture_Chapter8.pdf).

 **All we have to do is find a place where the program prints out data pointed to by an address we can overwrite.**

-#### Combining our file descriptor overwrite with our leak
+### Combining our file descriptor overwrite with our leak

-When we left off with our exploit we were just about to clobber the top of the `songs` array with our 767 byte write to set more file descriptors to 0. **We can kill two birds with one stone here by also overwriting the lyrics pointer of a song with a pointer to a libc address.**  Then when we call `play_song` for that song instead of calling malloc (which happens if the lyrics pointer is null) the program will will print out whatever the lyrics pointer is pointing at.
+When we left off with our exploit we were just about to clobber the top of the `songs` array with our 767 byte write to set more file descriptors to 0. **We can kill two birds with one stone by also overwriting the lyrics pointer of a song with a pointer to a libc address.**  Then when we call `play_song` for that song instead of calling malloc (which happens if the lyrics pointer is null) the program will will print out whatever the lyrics pointer is pointing at.
 If we point it at the GOT, it will point out an address in libc.

 There's obviously only one GOT entry worth using: `.got:strtok_ptr`, the one for `strtok()` which is at  at `0x403fc8`.

 So we:
-1. Starting from the lyrics pointer field of song #2 in the `songs` array, `song[1].lyrics_ptr_to_heap` we overwrite this with the address of the `strtok()` entry in the GOT.
+1. Starting from the lyrics pointer field of song #2 in the `songs` array, we overwrite `song[1].lyrics_ptr_to_heap` with the address of the `strtok()` entry in the GOT.
 2. Then we continue overwriting song #3 and song #4 to set their file descriptors to 0.

 	We're just constructing two fake song structs with values of 0 in their fd field, and overwriting 	the real structs for songs #3 and songs #4.
 We can actually just write mostly null bytes here, because it doesn't matter if we clobber most of the other fields.
-However we do have to keep a valid ptr in the `song_dirname_ptr` field because the program crashed otherwise.
+However we do have to keep a valid ptr in the `song_dirname_ptr` field because the program crashes otherwise.

 ```python
 play_song("1")